-ress the mouse in the drawing area.
-Release the mouse button within two screen pixels of the starting point.
-Move the cursor away from the starting point.
-Press the mouse button and release the mouse at the desired it's easy to shift into click-click drawing once the action becomes instinctive.
+Press the mouse in the drawing area.
+J Release the mouse button within two screen pixels of the starting point J Move the cursor away from the starting point.

+Press the mouse button and release the mouse at the desired end point.

 The timed fallout method is used for a quick click in white space.
 The click-click method of working with the modifier tools (Trim, Fillet, etc.) is particularly nice, and the hybrid method allows you to use this even while drawing with click-drag.
-If you prefer drawing with click-drag, but want to use Zoomer while drawing a long line,
+If you prefer drawing with click-drag, but want to use Zoomer while drawing a long line, it's easy to shift into click-click drawing once the action becomes instinctive.